Graph Burning: Bounds and Hardness: Proper Interval Graphs

-\begin{lemma} Let $X$ be an instance of the \textsc{Distinct 3-partition} problem.
-Let $G_p$ be the graph obtained from $X$ using Construction~\ref{cons:proper}.
-If the burning number of $G_p$ is $2m+1$ where $m$ is the maximum element in $X$, then there exists a partition of $X$ into triples such that each triple adds to $B$. \end{lemma} \begin{proof} Assume that $b(G_p)=2m+1$ such that $B_s=(x_1,x_2,\dots,x_{2m+1})$ is the burning sequence of $G_p$.
-Then, by Observation~\ref{obs:optimalburn_proper}, it is clear that each subpath $Q_i$, for $1\leq i\leq m+1$ of $P$, is burned by using exactly one burning source.
+\begin{lemma} Let $X$ be an instance of the \DP{}.
+Let $G_P$ be the graph obtained from $X$ using Construction~\ref{cons:proper}.
+If the burning number of $G_P$ is $2m+1$, where the $m^{th}$ odd number is the maximum element in $X$, then there exists a partition of $X$ into triples such that each triple sums to $B$. \end{lemma} \begin{proof} Assume that $b(G_P)=2m+1$ and $B_s=(b_1,b_2,\dots,b_{2m+1})$ is an optimal burning sequence for $G_P$.
+First, we have the following claims. {$ \square$}